praxis/praxis/doc/response.md

 business logic that needs to be run to complete its information.
 If there's no "handle" method, nothing will be invoked.

 As part of defining the response handling, you need to uniquely name it using the self.response_name function.
-This name is what will be used to match agains an existing response definition defined elsewhere.
+This name is what will be used to match against an existing response definition defined elsewhere.
 See XXX for details on defining response specifications or using the set of pre-defined by the system.
 Here's a possible appropriate one for our MyTeaPotIsSteaming class: